RAN Slicing Performance Trade-offs: Timing versus Throughput Requirements: System model

-\item\emph{Mixed:} Both users are allowed to access the slot, implying potential collisions if the intermittent user has packet(s) in its queue.
-Hence, $\mathcal{A}_{t}=\{1,2\}$. \end{enumerate} Building on these, we define three following different access schemes. \begin{enumerate} \item \emph{\Gls{oma}}: Only broadband and intermittent resources are allocated.
-For this, we define $T_\text{int}$ to be the period between intermittent slots.
+\item\emph{Mixed:} Both users are allowed to access the slot, implying that the signals will overlap if the intermittent user transmits.
+Hence, $\mathcal{A}_{t}=\{1,2\}$. \end{enumerate} Building on these, we define the following different access schemes. \begin{enumerate} \item \emph{\gls{tdma}}: Both users are allocated resources in a single bandwidth part with separate broadband and intermittent slots.
+Specifically, the intermittent user has a reserved intermittent slot once every $T_\text{int}$ slots, while the rest of the slots are reserved for the broadband user.
+As such, this is a non-orthogonal slicing in the frequency domain but orthogonal in the time domain where there is no interference among the users.